A positive mood paves the way for the long run: Seanergy Maritime Holdings Corp. (SHIP)

 Maxim Group raised the price target for the Seanergy Maritime Holdings Corp.
 (NASDAQ:SHIP) stock from “a Buy” to “a Hold”.
 The rating was released on July 08, 2020.
 We previously noted in another research note published on May 22, 2019 by Maxim Group that resumed the stock to a Buy with a price target of $4 for SHIP stock.
-The research report from Noble Capital Markets has downgraded the stock from Outperform to Market Perform.
 The stock was reiterated by Maxim Group, who disclosed in a research note on November 07, 2017, to Buy and set the price objective to $3.
 In their research brief published August 21, 2017, Maxim Group analysts initiated the Seanergy Maritime Holdings Corp. stock to Buy with a price target of $2.

 A Backdoor Way To Profit From Today’s Crypto Bull Market